ARCHER2-HPC/archer2-docs/docs/research-software/code-saturne/code-saturne.md

 `export LD_LIBRARY_PATH=...` and `cd` commands are redundant and may be retained or removed.

-This script will run an MPI-only Code\_Saturne job over 4 nodes (128 x 4 = 512 cores) for a maximum of 20 minutes.
+This script will run an MPI-only Code\_Saturne job using the GCC build and UCX over 4 nodes (128 x 4 = 512 cores) for a maximum of 20 minutes.

 ```slurm
 #!/bin/bash